lukapiskorec/strategy-utils/README.md

+Here’s an updated `README.md` that keeps your original structure but reflects all the latest features — plus a GitHub Pages live link placeholder near the top.

+---

 # 🦎📈 Strategy Utils

 A tiny vanilla-JS web app that shows on-chain token prices from **GeckoTerminal**.
-Pick a network + token contract, a time range, and a step (1m…1d).
-The app picks the most liquid pool, fetches OHLCV, and renders a table you can customize with a column picker.
-It also computes **historical Market Cap per row**.
+Pick a predefined **Strategy** (Ethereum) or **COMPARE ALL**, a start time and step (1m…1d).
+The app picks the most liquid pool, fetches OHLCV, and renders a customizable table with **historical Market Cap per row** and extra metrics.

+**Live demo:** [https://lukapiskorec.github.io/strategy-utils/](https://lukapiskorec.github.io/strategy-utils/) *(GitHub Pages)*

 > No build tools, no dependencies, no API keys.
 Just open with any static web server.